 Let's take an example.
 Suppose you are thinking through how to improve the governance of the transport sector in Gugu Republic.
 Engineers will see an engineering challenge.
 Economists will see markets and incentive systems.
 Political scientists will look for the underlying 'rules of the game', the politics of why the sector does not function the way it should.
 Social development specialists will worry about affected 'communities'.
 And communication specialists?
 They want to think about the attitudes, opinions and behaviors of key stakeholders.
 So, you ask each of these specialists: How do we fix the problem?
 The tendency is for each one to apply the frameworks and paradigms of the academic discipline he or she has emerged from.
 This is where power comes in.
 If one of these professional groups is in power in a particular development institution or sector then the temptation is to impose the frameworks and paradigms of that discipline.

 "A new situation has arisen throughout the world, created by the spread of literacy among the people and the miraculous improvement of the means of communication.
+Always the opinions of relatively small publics have been a prime force in political life, but now, for the first time in history, we are confronted nearly everywhere by mass opinion as the final terminant of political, and economic, action."

 Our good friend Amartya Sen checks-in recently with an essay in the New York Review of Books (March 26, which I am just getting to).
 Our good friend, because as a leading economist he is also a serious and long standing student of development challenges given his work on poverty, income distribution, famine, and so on.
 The occasion of this particular NYRB essay is the ongoing financial crisis.
 In it, he addresses recent calls for a “new economics,” as exemplified in the "New World, New Capitalism" symposium held in Paris in January, hosted by Nicolas Sarkozy and Tony Blair.
 The idea, as Blair proposed, is to call for a new financial order based on “values other than the maximum short-term profit.”